Medical questions & health advice by board certified doctors

-"Do blackheads disappear faster than whiteheads?
+"Do blackheads disappear faster than whiteheads?"

 Should I expect a blackhead to disappear or clear up faster than a whitehead?
 I don't always know exactly what's going on with my skin, but things that I thought were blackheads seem to take forever to resolve.
 Is squeezing them actually a bad idea?
 It seems to speed the healing process.

 Whiteheads, on the other hand, result when pores close off and skin oils and bacteria build up behind the blockage.
 Because whiteheads are more inflammatory than blackheads, they do tend to resolve more quickly (once they rupture, they heal up).
 Blackheads, because there is no rupturing process, tend to hang around for longer.
 It is never a good idea to squeeze blackheads.
 This can result in both skin infection and also trauma to the skin that can result in permanent scarring.
 Instead, a series of skin treatments can be helpful.
 First, using a good cleansing soap daily followed by an exfoliating treatment will keep the skin clean and free of the debris that causes new blackheads.
 You can follow this up with with the use of a comedonolytic, or debris removing chemical.
 Popular over the counter comedonolytics contain salicylic acid or benzoyl peroxide.
 If these steps do not work, then it is time to talk to your primary care doctor or dermatologist to consider stronger treatment options.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.